keithbro/code_test/README.md

   proper classes, but I went for a more functional approach instead.
 * Move the "scripts" in to their own module so that they can be unit tested.

+## What I focussed on...

+* Accuracy of calculations.
+I used Big.js to avoid rounding errors due to working with arbitrary precision decimals.
+* I felt that the mathematical nature of the problem was suited to a functional approach.
+I focussed on writing small functions and composing them to implement the desired functionality.
+* Testing.
+Each function is covered by a unit test.